sovereigndaddy/blog/_posts/2022-05-13-bitcoin-changed-me.markdown

 Bitcoin is freedom, but unfortunately most people that know about Bitcoin miss this point completely.
 They're only aware about the price of bitcoin, what they hear about it on the evening news, or how they should hurry and buy more before it goes to 1 million USD per bitcoin ([FOMO](https://www.dictionary.com/browse/fomo)).
 It's only until you take a step back and awaken from the price fallacy, that you'll come to the realization that the Bitcoin network itself is an uncensorable and unstoppable force.

 I fell into this category of price obsession.
 Back in late 2016 I made my first bitcoin transaction, here's how I acted:
-- I was obsessed about the Bitcoin price "going to the moon".
+- I was obsessed about the bitcoin price "going to the moon".
   ![Bitcoin Astronaut](https://media.giphy.com/media/hK61m7SawMkqUcyLg1/giphy.gif)

   <br/>